-- 3.43 A set of key sustainability issues for Eynsham and the surrounding area was identified during the Scoping stage of the SA and was presented in the SA Scoping Letter for the AAP and SPD.
-These drew on the key sustainability issues which were initially identified in relation to the production of the West Oxfordshire Local Plan SA Report in February 2015. - 3.44 The updated PPP and baseline information reviews helped to guide an update of the key sustainability issues relevant to the AAP.
-The key sustainability issues are also considerate of the comments received during consultation on the SA Scoping Letter for the AAP and SPD in winter 2018/2019. - 3.45 In recognition of the SEA Regulation requirement (Schedule 2) that the relevant aspects of the current state of the environment and the likely evolution thereof without implementation of the plan or programme must be described in the Environmental Report, Table 3.1 overleaf describes the likely evolution of each key sustainability issue if the AAP and/or the SPD were not to be adopted.
+- 3.57 A set of key sustainability issues for Eynsham and the surrounding area was identified during the Scoping stage of the SA and was presented in the SA Scoping Letter for the AAP and West Eynsham SPD.
+These drew on the key sustainability issues which were initially identified in relation to the production of the West Oxfordshire Local Plan SA Report in February 2015. - 3.58 The updated PPP and baseline information reviews helped to guide an update of the key sustainability issues relevant to the AAP.
+The key sustainability issues have also taken into account the comments received during consultation on the SA Scoping Letter for the AAP and SPD in winter 2018/2019. - 3.59 In recognition of the SEA Regulation requirement (Schedule 2) that the relevant aspects of the current state of the environment and the likely evolution thereof without implementation of the plan or programme must be described in the Environmental Report, Table 3.1 below describes the likely evolution of each key sustainability issue if the AAP were not to be adopted.